 Skip to content

-🧩 Docker Compose
+🧩 Docker Compose¢

 Running MCP Gateway with Compose spins up a full stack (Gateway, Postgres, Redis, optional MPC servers) behind a single YAML file.
 The Makefile detects Podman or Docker automatically, and you can override it with COMPOSE_CMD=.
 Health-checks (service_healthy) gate the Gateway until the database is ready, preventing race conditions.
+If dependencies become temporarily unavailable, the Gateway uses exponential backoff with jitter for connection retriesβ€”see Startup Resilience for details.

-Configure the compose command to use
+Configure the compose command to useΒΆ

 For example, install and use Docker Compose v2: